mrmilhaven/vcf2smc_pro.py/README.md

 ### Ancestral Fasta:
 The inferred ancestral sequence.
 This can be done by utilizing pairwise alignments and creating a sort of "consensus sequence" between closely related species.

-After the SMC files are created, you can move onto the next step, using smc++
+After the SMC files are created, you can move onto the next step, using [smc++](https://github.com/popgenmethods/smcpp).